zhenyaevgeniia/evgeniia-balyasina/n26-testplans.md

  - when app is launched from background mode;
  - when app was closed and opened again;
  - when device was restarted;
- - when new device is connected for same account.
+ - when new device is connected for the same account.
 3. Dropbox synchronization:
  - if synchronization is available but not set, data is stored on device as with basic functionality;
  - after activation, all data moves from device to dropbox automatically and completely;